Workflow-Manager-admin/auravibe-35535-44ed5a5a/aura_vibe_frontend/src/pages/README.md

-# Pages
+# (Removed placeholder)

-This folder will contain top-level React components that map directly to routes/pages (e.g., Feed, Explore, Profile, AdminDashboard).
-Add new page files or folders here.
+This will be replaced with a folder of Route/Page components for My AuraGram.